 How To Play

-You have a £50m budget, pick a team of 11 players to line up in one of six formations (unlike FPL, there is no bench).
+You have a £50m budget, pick a team of 11 players to line up in one of seven formations (unlike FPL, there is no bench).
 You can change your team as much as you like during the transfer amnesty, which runs right up until the first Premier League game of the season, After that, you’ll get 40 transfers to last you for the long season ahead.

 How do I score points?